-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 by a Party other than the Registrant Checl k the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 NMI Holdings, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym nent of Filing Fee (Check the appropriate box): X No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Fee paid previously with preliminary materials. □ was p Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee paid previously.
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 o Preliminary Proxy Statement o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+Filed by the RegistrantxFiled by a Party other than the Registranto

+Check the appropriate box:

+- x Definitive Proxy Statement

+- o Definitive Additional Materials

+- o Soliciting Material Pursuant to §240.14a-12

+NMI Holdings, Inc.

+(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- x No fee required. - o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - 1) Title of each class of securities to which transaction applies: - 2) Aggregate number of securities to which transaction applies: - 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - 4) Proposed maximum aggregate value of transaction: - 5) Total fee paid:

+o Fee paid previously with preliminary materials.

+o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-1) Amount previously paid: 2) Form, Schedule, or Registration Statement No.: 3) Date Filed:
+- 1) Amount previously paid:

+- 2) Form, Schedule, or Registration Statement No.:

+- 3) Date Filed:

-2100 Powell Street, 12th Floor Emeryville, CA 94608
+NMI HOLDINGS, INC. 2100 Powell Street, 12th Floor Emeryville, CA 94608

-March 30, 2015
+March 31, 2016